Morgan-Gicheha/yolo/backend/explanations.md

-I used FROM node:16-alpine becasue is more or a bare metal version of node, meaning it will save space  in the final resulting image
+This project is built with Node.js and runs on a lightweight Docker image using the `node:16-alpine` base image to minimize the final image size.

 WORKDIR /app